What You Want to Know

 There are a variety of housing options in the Concord area.
 Admitted students are given access to a Housing Guide and to Places4Students where they can view a list of available housing from local landlords.
 You will need a username and password to access the housing list.
 All instructions are posted on the housing website.
 The law school has also reserved some housing for international graduate law students.
-For more information, please contact the Business Office at email@example.com.
+For more information, please contact the admissions office.

 Are scholarships or other financial assistance options available to international students?

 Yes!
 Applicants for residential programs are eligible for partial tuition scholarships.
-Priority will be given to individuals who apply before April 1.
+Priority will be given to individuals who apply before May1.
 To be considered for a scholarship, applicants must also request a scholarship under the financial assistance section in the application.